honeycombio/terraform-aws-honeycomb-cloudwatch-metric-stream/README.md

 4. There's a small [Bats](https://github.com/sstephenson/bats) that validates a few test cases, one for each of the [`examples/`](examples/).
 To run it, `bats test.bats`.
 It does not run `terraform apply` for you, you have to do that first.
 See [test.bats](tests/test.bats) for more documentation.
 (Feel free to add more test cases.)

+## Contributions
+Features, bug fixes and other changes to this module are gladly accepted.
+Please open issues or a pull request with your change.

+All contributions will be released under the Apache License 2.0.